In this article, we’re answering “What is liquid net worth?”

 Examples of non-liquid assets include assets that are not easily converted into cash on an immediate basis.
 In other words, there may be a delayed process to sell non-liquid assets, there may be a limited marketplace for the assets, or they may be difficult to sell overall.
 Examples of non-liquid assets include real estate, machinery, automobiles and equipment, retirement accounts, and much more.

-Do You Want Our Free Non-Resident Banking Guide?
+Do You Want More Private Banking Insights?

-Sign up here to receive our Free Non-Resident Banking Starter Guide and weekly updates on the best account opening options available:
+Sign up here to receive our Free Private Banking Starter Guide and weekly updates on the best account opening options available:

 Frequently Asked Questions

-Below are four of the most common questions we receive from people looking to understand what liquid net worth is.
+Below are three of the most common questions we receive from people looking to understand what liquid net worth is.
 If you have further questions you would like to ask our team, don’t hesitate to get in touch.

 What Does It Mean If I Have a Negative Liquid Net Worth?

 If you have a negative liquid net worth, it means that your total liabilities exceed your cash and cash equivalents.
 In other words, the total value of your cash and cash equivalents is less than the total value of your outstanding liabilities.
-That said, this does not necessarily mean that you have negative net worth, it just means that your assets that are easily convertible into cash are not more than your liabilities.
+That said, this does not necessarily mean that you have a negative net worth, it just means that your assets that are easily convertible into cash are not more than your liabilities.

 How Can I Calculate My Liquid Net Worth?